Worlds of Fun: Other notable additions

+2026 IATSE unionization

+On July 7, 2026, employees at the Worlds of Fun amusement park in Kansas City, Missouri voted 21–1 to unionize with International Alliance of Theatrical Stage Employees (IATSE) Local 31, forming a bargaining unit of 37 workers across technical services, wardrobe, costumes, and creative services.
+The organizing campaign, which began in early 2025, faced obstacles including a dispute over the bargaining unit's composition, a change in park ownership, and the firing of a lead organizer the day before the vote, which was later addressed as an unfair labor practice.

 Areas and attractions

 The park takes its theme from the Jules Verne novel Around the World in Eighty Days.
 Worlds of Fun is divided into eight major sections (Gateway Gardens, East Asia, Americana, Wild West, Europa, Africa, Scandinavia, and Planet Snoopy).
 Rides, attractions, shops, shows, and restaurants are named according to the area theme.
-In 1997, the Americana "main entrance" was closed for the creation of Grand Prix, so the "back gate" has been the "main gate" ever since.
-The park is laid out in a Duell loop; guests first enter Gateway Gardens, previously known as International Plaza, and can travel clockwise to Scandinavia, Africa, Wild West, Planet Snoopy (the entrance to which is located in the Wild West section), Americana, and East Asia.
+In 1997, the Americana "main entrance" was closed for the creation of Grand Prix Raceway, so the "back gate" has been the "main gate" ever since.

+The park is laid out in a Duell loop; guests first enter Gateway Gardens, previously known as International Plaza, and can travel clockwise to Scandinavia, Africa, Wild West, Americana, and East Asia.
 Europa transverses the circle between Africa and Wild West.
 Africa is divided into three sub-sections: Serengeti, Morocco, and Egypt.
 Past sub-sections have also included Bicentennial Square, River City, and Beat Street, which have all been absorbed back into Americana.
 The Wild West section was also previously part of Americana before being split into its own area.

-Behind the Wild West section lies the section of Planet Snoopy (the area of the park specifically for young children).
-Originally added in 1978 as an expansion of Americana, over the years the grounds have changed its identity several times.
-Initially it was called "Aerodrome" (1978–86) with futuristic rides for adults, it then became a children's area called "Pandamonium!"
-(1987–97), then "Berenstain Bear Country" (1997–2000), and "Camp Snoopy" (2001–2010), and is currently "Planet Snoopy", new to the 2011 season.
+Behind the Wild West section lies Planet Snoopy, the area of the park specifically for young children.
+Originally added in 1978 as an expansion of Americana, over the years the area has changed its identity several times.
+Initially, it was called "Aerodrome" (1978–86) and featured futuristic rides for adults.
+It was converted into a children's area called "Pandamonium!" in 1987, in reference to park mascots named Sam and P.J.
+Panda, and was re-themed to "Berenstain Bear Country" in 1997, "Camp Snoopy" in 2001, and finally "Planet Snoopy" in 2011.

 Although there is no Australian/Oceanic section in the park, there is an Australian-themed Boomerang roller coaster in the Africa section.